 The most popular styles of photography amongst couples has shifted in the last decade.
 63% of couples preferring candid and natural photos, while 33% choose a mixture of candid and traditional style photos.
 Only a mere 3% like traditional and posed photos as their only method of documentation.

 Of those surveyed, only 23% said they were having engagement photoshoots.
 This can impact your wedding budget but is a great way to get to know your photographer before the big day.
 Take a look at what your photographer includes in their package if you’re thinking of having a photoshoot before your wedding.

 Every year, camera quality gets better and better, so many couples are choosing to document their wedding through videography as well as photography.
 We’ve seen a 6% rise in this category and it’s easy to understand why.
 Photos may capture the general feel of the day, but a wedding video captures the atmosphere, the laughs, the smiles and the small moments that can be missed in a photo.

 Couples are looking for a videographer that will include up-to-date technology as a part of their package.
 Choice of music for the video and professionalism in the form of advice and suggestions to make their video something special are also favoured.
 So again, researching your options is important to your budget.

-Australian couples are willing to fork out an average of $2,702 for a reputable wedding videographer to capture their day on film.
+Couples across Australia are willing to pay an average of $2,727 for their dream wedding videographer to capture their day on film.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.